Sawran, Aleppo Governorate

 Sawran (صوران), also spelled Suran, Souran or Sawwaran, is a town in northern Aleppo Governorate, northwestern Syria.
 Located 22 km north of the city of Aleppo, it is the administrative centre of Nahiya Sawran in Azaz District.
 Nearby localities include A'zaz and Kafra to the west, Ihtaimlat and Dabiq to the east and Mare' to the south.
 In the 2004 census, Sawran had a population of 6,988.
+The town is mainly inhabited by Turkmens.

 History

 Sawran's history dates back to the Iron Age when it was an Aramaean settlement in the Kingdom of Bit Adini known as "Surunu."
 In a military campaign against Bit Adini's king Ahuni, the Neo-Assyrian king Shalmaneser III raided and captured Surunu.
 It later came under the rule of Assyrian king Tiglath Pileser III.

 During the Byzantine era in Syria, Sawran was inhabited by the Arab tribe of Tanukh.
 Before the Muslim conquest it served an Arab Christian center and contained a fortified monastery.
 During early Islamic rule, Sawran was part of Jund Qinnasrin ("Military District of Chalcis"), part of the larger Bilad al-Sham province.